nutonomy/nuscenes-devkit/README.md

 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class (see tutorial).

 ## Map expansion
-In July 2019 we published a map expansion pack with 11 semantic layers (crosswalk, sidewalk, traffic lights, stop lines, lanes, etc.)
+In July 2019 we published a map expansion pack with 11 semantic layers (crosswalk, sidewalk, traffic lights, stop lines, lanes, etc.).
 To install this expansion, please follow these steps:
 - Download the expansion pack from the [Download page](https://www.nuscenes.org/download),
 - Move the four .json files to your nuScenes maps folder (e.g. `/data/sets/nuscenes/maps`).